Search for a timber, Application or Project

 • Joinery – perfect for window frames, door frames and furniture.

-• Interior Staircases – an excellent choice for its durability, strength & flexibility.
+• Interior staircases – an excellent choice for its durability, strength and flexibility.

 • Mouldings – creates an elegant and beautiful addition to any interior.

 The quality of species can depend on the timber mill, grading and their processes.
-If ever any doubt, contact your ASH representative or specify Goodwood Victorian Ash for your project.
+If ever any doubt, contact the ASH team or specify Australian Oak (Tasmanian Oak) for your next project.

 Where to Buy Tasmanian Oak & Victorian Ash